seanstephenbrian/tic-tac-toe/README.md

-the idea behind the project was to create a fully functional tic-tac-toe game in javascript with no global code. blocks of related javascript are held in isolated 'modules' (Gameboard, Gameplay, PageEffects...) each inside an anonymous function assigned to the module's variable. the modules contain various functions for starting, running, and ending the game, and for dynamically updating the page as the user interacts with it.
+the idea behind the project was to create a fully functional tic-tac-toe game in javascript with no global code. blocks of related javascript are held in isolated 'modules' (Gameboard, Gameplay, PageEffects...) each of which lives in an anonymous function assigned to a variable. the modules contain various functions for starting, running, and ending the game, and for dynamically updating the page as the user interacts with it.

 i enjoyed working through the logic of the game and solving specific problems -- for example,